The Fundraising Pyramid

 The premise behind the fundraising pyramid is that it is difficult to raise funds by tapping only one resource for all of your money.
 Successful large fundraisers are a combination of target goals and sources.
 Where you might be able to obtain funding from one well-off donor or grant, the remainder of the funds will have to come from many smaller donations.

-Using The Fundraising Pyramid
+Using your Fundraising Pyramid

 The fundraising pyramid is most often applied to donation campaigns and grants, but the same concept can be used to create a visual outline for a sales campaign or mixed fundraising effort.
 The basic concept remains the same however the pyramid is used – the largest segment of funding will be most easily achieved by securing it in one effort and the rest of the funding support will be targeted in smaller increments from a larger support base.